 The curators of the collection, Victoria Broackes and Geoffrey Marsh, have worked on many successful exhibitions including the internationally renowned “David Bowie is.”
 Following this would have been challenging as three years on the exhibition is still touring the world.
 However, the variety and volume of items curated is so huge it’s almost overwhelming.
 This can be seen as a reflection of the rebellious and slightly chaotic atmosphere of the influential decade.

 Walking through the different rooms, there are bright, vibrant colours in every corner.
-Headphones were provided that played influential music of the 1960’s from artists such as The Beatles, Bob Dylan and Billy Holiday amongst others.
+Headphones were provided that played influential music of the 1960’s from artists such as The Beatles, Bob Dylan and James Brown amongst others.
 This was a nice addition as the music changed as you entered different sections.
 However, as there was lots of information to take in and study, I had to choose whether to listen or read.
 Music was undeniably a defining factor of the youth revolution.
 As well as the headphones, there were original album covers on the walls and many to flick through.